 The general rules for global array declarations also apply to local array declarations.
-See "ARRAY Declaration" in Chapter 4 for details and other conversion suggestions.
+See "ARRAY Declaration" for details and other conversion suggestions.

 Standard arrays declared local to a procedure are allocated each time the procedure is called, and may not be referenced outside of the procedure.